Agent Context Loading

 How Intent's AI agents discover the files that shape their behavior - agent definitions, instruction files, and skills - and where each type is loaded from at runtime.

-Each context has its own root folder for instruction files, skills, and per-context conventions: modeling-time files live alongside the solution, code-time files live alongside the generated code.
-An agent only loads the context files for its declared context - a modeling agent will never see files in the application's output folder, and vice versa.
+Each context has its own root folder for instruction files and skills: modeling-time files live alongside the solution, code-time files live alongside the generated code.
+An agent only loads the context files for its context - a modeling-context agent will never see files in the application's output folder, and vice versa.

-See Custom Agents for how an agent declares which context(s) it appears in.
+See Custom Agents for how an agent declares which context(s) it operates in.

 Folder Structure